g-hurst/simple-sdn/directions/README.md

 3. Once all switches have registered, the controller responds with a Register Response message to each switch which includes the following information
-    a.
-The id of each neighboring switch
+    1. The id of each neighboring switch
-    b. a flag indicating whether the neighbor is alive or not (initially, all switches are alive)
+    2. a flag indicating whether the neighbor is alive or not (initially, all switches are alive)
-    c. for each live switch, the host/port information of that switch process.
+    3. for each live switch, the host/port information of that switch process.

 ### Path computations
 Once all switches have registered, the controller computes paths between each source-destination pair using the shortest path algorithm.